drstearns/tutorials/src/es6/index.md

 	});
 ```

-Here we used `()` because our lambda function required no parameters, and we used `{}` because our lambda function needed to execute code and not simply return the result of an expression.
+Here we used `()` because our lambda function required no parameters, and we used `{}` because we don't want to just return the result of an expression.
+Instead, we want to perform an action: writing a message to the console.
+If you want to perform actions, use `{}` around the function body.
+If you just want to return the result of an expression, omit the `{}`.

 Besides a simpler and more-compact syntax, lambda functions also treat the `this` keyword differently.
 By default, when a function passed to another function is called, the `this` keyword is actually bound to the global object, not to any object instance to which that function might be attached.
 In the case of JavaScript running in the web browser, the global object is the `window` object.
 So any expression involving `this` will actually be referring to the global `window` object, _even if the function being invoked is a method of an object_.
 For example, this code won't work like you'd expect it to: